LESSER KNOWN PLAYWRIGHTS

 Oyomi Eisuke In Japanese

 Dates of birth and death unknown.
-He was recorded for the first time in the 11th lunar month of 1822, in Edo at the Ichimuraza, where he worked for Tsuruya Nanboku IV and Segawa Jokô II on the kaomise drama drama "Gohiiki Tsuwamono no Majiwari", which welcomed back Iwai Hanshirô V in Edo and celebrated the shûmei of Onoe Kikujirô I and Nakayama Kinsha.
+He was recorded for the first time in the 11th lunar month of 1822, in Edo at the Ichimuraza, where he worked for Tsuruya Nanboku IV and Segawa Jokô II on the kaomise drama drama "Gohiiki Tsuwamono no Majiwari", which welcomed back Iwai Hanshirô V in Edo and celebrated the shûmei of Nakayama Kinsha.
 He was recorded for the last time in the 1st lunar month of 1823, in the same theater, where he worked on Tsuruya Nanboku IV's new year sogamono drama "Yaegasumi Soga no Kumiito".
 No record afterwards.

 The name of Oyomi Eisuke in a 1823 Edo hyôbanki (the name within the red box)